DFPS no longer uses FAST Pass forms. They have been replaced with the Fingerprinting Instruction Sheets here.

 If a child-care provider verifies that an applicant does not have a Social Security number, the provider will not be able to utilize the electronic system and the background check for the applicant must be requested by submitting a completed Form 2971.

-At this time, the Child-Care Provider site is not compatible with Microsoft Edge, Mozilla Firefox (versions 49.0 and up), or Safari.
+At this time, the Child-Care Provider site is not compatible with Microsoft Edge, Safari, and many versions of Mozilla Firefox.
 Different browsers have different capabilities, and although these differences may seem minor, it's common for websites to work fine on one browser but poorly on another.
 For example, the Child-Care Provider site allows the user to log in and attempt to submit a background check; however, when the user attempts to validate an address, the address validation tool pop-up window does not populate.

 If the child-care operation has written permission from the parent(s) to release the child to the Big Brother or Big Sister and follow the standards for releasing the child, the child would be considered in the care of the Big Brother or Big Sister and not in the care of the child care operation.
 The Big Brother or Big Sister would not have to comply with the background check requirements that apply to licensed child care operations.